 Here we are again with yet another variation of these fun little festive shortbread bites.
+You saw them first as “BOO!
+Bites” during Halloween, then “Jingle Bell Bites” for Christmas.
 I absolutely love making these because they are super quick and totally fun to gift when you bag them up and stuff them into a cute mug.
 This is what we’ll be gifting to Judah and Simon’s teachers on Thursday.
 (Try to picture the cookies in clear baggies inside the mugs.)

 On another note, we haven’t talked much about life lately.
 Last week, my Facebook newsfeed blew up with statuses about the Parenthood finale.
 I’m now intrigued.
 A few years ago, I watched the first few episodes but when others mentioned how much they cried over what seemed every episode, I decided the depressing show just wasn’t for me.
 Fast forward a couple of years and now I’m hearing about how redeeming and wonderful the show is/was!

 I can get super emotional when I start relating a sad TV show or a movie to real life.
 There was a movie I watched when Judah was about 2 1/2 years old that had me sitting in my theater seat BAWLING my eyes out because I was relating the main child to my own real life son.
 Although the movie wasn’t super scary, it was one I vowed never to see again because I had a sick feeling in the pit of my stomach during the whole darn thing from thinking “what if this happened to my son!?”.
 The funny thing is?
 It was more of a sci-fi movie with a plot that could NEVER happen!
 NOTHING like real life!
 It would NEVER happen to my kid.